AmineDjeghri/awesome-os-setup/docs/tv_setup.md

              The Cinemeta addon provided in this AIOStreams config excludes everything and keep only the calendar.
              1. Uninstall Cinemeta https://www.reddit.com/r/StremioAddons/comments/1d8wbul/how_to_remove_cinemeta/
              2. Enable  the 'Cinemeta (custom) ' in AIOStreams.

+             ###### ⚙️ (optional) Configure *Ratings (custom)*:
+            1. Configure your rating addon https://72059fbbd1e5-stremio-addon-ratings.baby-beamup.club
+            2. Copy the manifest URL in the 'Ratings (custom)' manifest URL field.
+            3. Save and enable the addon.

+            ###### ⚙️ (optional) Configure *Statusio (custom)*:
+            1. Configure your statusio addon https://statusio.elfhosted.com/configure
+            2. Copy the manifest URL in the 'Ratings (custom)' manifest URL field.
+            3. Save and enable the addon.

              ###### ⚙️ (optional) Configure *AI Search (custom)*:
             - It is preferable to use this addon with Trakt.
             - Follow the tutorial when activating the addon.